vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

   The data object for the Vue instance.
 Vue will recursively convert its properties into getter/setters to make it "reactive". **The object must be plain**: native objects such as browser API objects and prototype properties are ignored.
-A rule of thumb is that data should just be data - it is not recommended to observe objects with its own stateful behavior.
+A rule of thumb is that data should just be data - it is not recommended to observe objects with their own stateful behavior.

   Once observed, you can no longer add reactive properties to the root data object.
 It is therefore recommended to declare all root-level reactive properties upfront, before creating the instance.